snambood/PurdueOrbital_GNC/Guidance/ModelPredictiveControl.md

 # Model Predictive Contorl
 To develop this code we will use the do_mpc package in python.
-CasADi is a non linear solver that is open source
+CasADi is a non linear solver that is open source.
+MATLAB has mutliple videos on MPC, how it works, and examples in Simulink.
+You can find part 1 of the MPC video series at https://youtu.be/8U0xiOkDcmw.

 # Implementation
 ## Dynamics